hirememorey/yesand-music/CURRENT_STATE.md

 ## 🎯 Current Focus

-### Primary Focus: User Testing and Feedback
+### Primary Focus: Musical Quality First Testing and Feedback
-The MVP User-Driven Generator is complete and ready for user testing.
+The Musical Quality First Generator is complete and ready for user testing.
 The focus is now on:
-- **User Testing**: Get real user feedback on the MVP system
+- **User Testing**: Get real user feedback on the Musical Quality First system
-- **Quality Improvement**: Refine quality assessment based on user feedback
+- **Musical Quality Improvement**: Refine musical quality assessment based on user feedback
-- **Feature Enhancement**: Add features based on user needs
+- **Creative Language Enhancement**: Improve handling of metaphorical and emotional prompts
-- **Performance Optimization**: Improve generation speed and quality
+- **Performance Optimization**: Improve generation speed and musical quality

 ### Secondary Focus: MIDI to JSON Workflow
 The next major implementation target is the MIDI to JSON workflow: